palexand/palexand.github.io/publications.md

 # Selected Publications

+* Petz, A. and P. Alexader, "An Infrastructure for Faithful Execution of Remote Attestation Protocols," *NASA Formal Methods Symposium (NFM'21)*, May 24-28, Norfolk, VA.

 * Petz, A. and P. Alexander, “A Copland Attestation Manager,” *Hot Topics in Science of Security (HoTSoS’19)*, Nashville, TN, April 8-11 2019.